trunk-io/docs/merge/configuration.md

 - At 12:10, PR 123 passes all required readiness checks, and a testing branch is created using Alice's CI system.
 - At 1:10, Trunk's MergeQueue has not yet heard back from Alice's CI system about the testing branch.
 Trunk cancels PR 123.

+### Paused / Running

+You can pause / resume your MergeQueue.
+A paused merge queue will not accept any new items, nor merge any items into the target branch.

 ### Timeout for Tests to Complete
 Configure how long a PR's test can run before auto-cancelling.
 The MergeQueue tests every PR in the queue.
 If a long-running test is detected, MergeQueue will automatically cancel the test.

 {% hint style="info" %}
-If you're unsure about what timeout to set, you can use our CI Analytics to analyze the runtime of your CI.
+If you're unsure about what timeout to set, you can use our [CI Analytics](https://trunk.io/products/ci-analytics) to analyze the runtime of your CI.
 {% endhint %}

 For example, assuming a timeout of 4 hours: